Nemat Sadat: Journalism

 Sadat has published articles and papers in numerous publications, including the Georgetown Journal of International Affairs and Out Magazine.
 Prior to accepting the position at the American University of Afghanistan, he has also produced content for ABC News Nightline, CNN’s Fareed Zakaria GPS, and the UN Chronicle.

 Publication

+Penguin Random House India published Sadat's first book, The Carpet Weaver, in 2019.
+Sadat says that the manuscript was first rejected by 450 literary agents in the US and UK.
+He believes this was motivated by fear of backlash from the Muslim world, considering the decades of persecution against Salman Rushdie, as well as Islamophobia.

-Penguin Random House India published Sadat’s first book, The Carpet Weaver, in 2019.
-The book is set in the 1970s and 1980’s Afghanistan and tells the story of Kanishka Nurzada, a young Afghan boy, who falls in forbidden love with his childhood male friend, Maihan, against the backdrop of Afghanistan’s golden age of paradise and the turbulent transition to civil war.
+The book is set in the 1970s and 1980s Afghanistan and tells the story of Kanishka Nurzada, a young Afghan boy, who falls in forbidden love with his childhood male friend, Maihan, against the backdrop of Afghanistan's golden age of paradise and the turbulent transition to civil war.